-The safety of our visitors, staff and artists are still our priority and we continue to have strict cleaning regimes and enhanced ventilation in place.
-There are hand sanitiser stations throughout the building.
+The safety of our visitors, staff and artists is still our priority.
 To help us provide a comfortable experience for everyone, please be mindful of others and their personal space.

 We are so glad to welcome our artists back to our theatres to perform for you the opera and ballet you love.
 During the pandemic we lost £3 in every £5 of our income and we continue to feel the impact as we recover.
 Sustaining the future of ballet and opera has never been so important.
 Please consider making a donation to the Royal Opera House community today and help support the future of ballet and opera.